tbotnz/netpalm-flow/README.md

 ```

 #### important note
-project is currently more of a POC level implementation, feel free to PR as needed
+project is currently more of a POC level implementation, no active development currently being done.
+Feel free to PR as needed